-The dream was to become a Berklee College of Music student someday, and despite all the odds, including insecurities, disbelief and economic limitations, she decided to make a change of direction and left her prospective career as a journalist to audition for the school after a few months of preparation studying her true passion: vocal jazz.
+The dream was to become a Berklee College of Music student someday, and despite all the odds, including insecurities, disbelief and economic limitations, she decided to audition for the school after a few months of preparation studying and working professionally on her true passion: vocal jazz.

-Two years later, that dream is a reality that exceeded her expectations.
-Thanks to the support of the Berklee community, the AiE and her family and friends, Mar had the chance to go deeper into the study of her true passion, conducting and singing, and was introduced to the fascinating world of vocal production and arrangement.
+Two years later, that dream was a reality that exceeded her expectations.
+Thanks to the support of the Berklee community, the AiE and her family and friends, Mar had the chance to go deeper into the study of composing, conducting and singing, and was introduced to the fascinating world of vocal production and arrangement.

-Mar also participated in big projects such as the Gospel & Roots Choir’s performance at Newport Folk Festival, the Great American Songbook: The Music of Paul Simons’ performance, and recently in the Latin America VIVE Festival and the Singers Night, all of them at Berklee as well.
-Her entrepreneurial spirit also led her to record two Berklee videos of original songs, called "No Tenim Por" written together with Pablo Mirete, and "A Los Pies de Nueva York," and to produce two editions of a successful new Latin show called Ídolos Latinos with the support of the Latin Music Studies Department, among other original shows.
+Mar also participated in big shows such as the Gospel & Roots Choir’s performance at Newport Folk Festival, the Great American Songbook: The Music of Paul Simons’ performance, and recently in two editions of the Latin America VIVE Festival and the Singers Night, all of them at Berklee.
+Her entrepreneurial spirit also led her to record two Berklee videos of original songs, called "No Tenim Por" written together with Pablo Mirete, and "A Los Pies de Nueva York," and to produce two editions of a successful new Latin show called Ídolos Latinos with the support of the Latin Music Studies Department, among other original musical shows.

 During one of her vacation periods, she co-wrote an arrangement for the Catalan production of “Joseph and the Amazing Technicolor Dreamcoat” together with her friend and Berklee student Donovan Sierra.
 Taking further advantage of the time she spent at home, she also recorded background vocals for the prestigious Forqué National Cinema Awards ceremony.

-Her humility, perfectionism, and organizational skills allow her to keep improving and developing as a professional while contributing to the constant growth of the Berklee community, now working there as an Academic Advisor.
-She is also active in the promotion of the college in her native country and every time she goes home for vacation, she performs sold-out concerts and receives great press coverage, bringing Berklee to the attention of National Catalan TV Station TV3 that visited Boston to make a documentary on 2017.
-Her aim to improve the local music scene of Sabadell also brought her to create two concert series to promote new local artists in the jazz and musical theater scene.
+Her humility, perfectionism and organizational skills allowed her to keep improving and developing as a professional while contributing to the constant growth of the Berklee community, having worked there as an Academic Advisor and at the Office of Diversity, Equity and Inclusion while being a student.
+She has been also active in the promotion of the college in her native country, where she performed sold-out concerts and received great press coverage as a result, bringing Berklee to the attention of National Catalan TV Station TV3 that visited Boston to make a documentary featuring her musical career in the US in 2017.
+Her aim to improve the local music scene of Sabadell, her hometown, also brought her to create two concert series to promote new local artists in the jazz and musical theater scene.